Ala-Me-Da/EssentialDataStructures/README.md

-# EssentialDataStructures
+# Essential Data Structures Rep
-Repo of essential data structures implemented in various languages by Owner
+Repo of essential data structures implemented in various languages by the Owner.

 | Data Structures  | Languages        |
 | ---------------  | ---------------  |